 Available for both children and adults, these two-week sessions take place during the summer to help individuals with speech, literacy and language skills at a variety of levels.

-Services will be provided by graduate student clinicians under the guidance and supervision of UGA faculty members with all relevant experience, state licensure and national certification in speech-language pathology, early childhood education and special education.
+Services will be provided by graduate student clinicians under the guidance and supervision of UGA faculty members with all relevant experience, state licensure and national certification in speech-language pathology, elementary education and special education.
 To ensure quality of service, program enrollment will be limited.

 Parents, partners, caregivers or other loved ones are encouraged to observe or participate during part or all of the program.
 A parent or other adult is required to stay with any participant who cannot use the toilet independently.